-The author has an ego that sometimes swells beyond acceptable levels and OCD fuels the fire.
+The author has an ego that sometimes swells beyond acceptable levels.
+OCD fuels the fire.
+Written in December, 2009 and just as real now as it was then.

 Last night I got on here to explain that sometimes OCD is good for me, in the sense that it provides fuel for my professional ambitions.
 Some might look at the post and think I was letting vanity take over.